cmwinters/portfolio/README.md

-# Caleb Winters &ndash; Product Design and Implementation
+# Caleb Winters

 > [!NOTE]
 > This is the repo for my updated CV, which I am building in the open.
 Star this repository to follow along 👀

 Hello, I'm Caleb.
-I'm a Product Designer based in Santa Cruz, CA. Design is fun&mdash;I've always felt that way, ever since I started coloring outside the lines and creating my own drawings as a kid.
+I'm a an all-around Product Designer specializing in user experience, prototyping, and code.

+I've been having fun with design for a long time&mdash;ever since I started coloring outside the lines and creating my own drawings as a kid.
 What's great about Product Design (or UX, UI, Web Design, and whatever else we call ourselves 😂) is the magic of taking those beautiful, static designs and breathing them to life through code.
-It never gets old.

 ## Experience